 After doing this for more than 30 years, we’ve learned some lessons.
 As you and your organization look to leverage the latest AI technologies, I’d suggest you ask five questions to make sure you get the most business value out of your AI investment:

-1. AI—especially machine learning—can do incredible things to turn data into optimized customer engagement.
-But who is making sure ?
+1. How do I manage and optimize my AI with rules?
+AI—especially machine learning—can do incredible things to turn data into optimized customer engagement.
+But who is making sure the machine isn’t breaking laws?
 Am I optimizing my customer engagement to ensure retention?
 Grow share of wallet?
 Create more advocates?
 Reduce cost of service?
 Even the smartest “machine learning” system needs to be pointed at the right business outcomes and properly guided.
 The right business outcomes aren’t the same in every scenario.
-There are some things, like regulatory requirements or cultural expectations, you .
+There are some things, like regulatory requirements or cultural expectations, you don’t want your machine to learn in real time.
 Do you have AI technology that provides ways for your business experts to blend predictive and machine learning algorithms with rules to get the right outcomes?

-Focusing AI on of engaging customers to drive revenue and improve experience is hard to do.
+5. Is it real?
+Or is it marketing?
+Focusing AI on solving the real problems of engaging customers to drive revenue and improve experience is hard to do.
 Lots of companies are talking about the promise of AI but they aren’t necessarily providing tangible, valuable, outcomes.

 So, I say: “Danger Will Robinson!”
 The hype cycle machine is at its radioactive peak.
 Before you jump on board, ask a few fundamental questions.
 It could save you a whole lot of disappointment and trouble down the road.